Anisha-C/Password-Generator/README.md

 # Password-Generator

 ## Purpose
-The purpose of this portfolio is to showcase my projects as I continue to learn different computer languages and skills
+The purpose of this website is to provide the user with a password with in certain parameters.

 ## Built With
 * HTML